This topic describes how to set up Data Generator to generate test data.

 |

-Random by timestamp | Value distribution mode | Select the option if you want to populate every subsequent data generation with new random numbers. | |
+| Random by timestamp | Value distribution mode | Populates every subsequent data generation with new random numbers. | |

-Set values to be unique | Column properties | Select the checkbox to make the generated values unique. | |
+| Set values to be unique | Column properties | Generates unique values. | |

-Include NULL values % of rows | Column properties | Select the checkbox and specify the percentage of NULL values to be generated. |
+| Include NULL values % of rows | Column properties | Specifies the percentage of NULL values to generate. |

 10% |

-Include empty values % of rows | Column properties | Select the checkbox and specify the percentage of empty values to be generated. | 10% |
+| Include empty values % of rows | Column properties | Specifies the percentage of empty values to generate. | 10% |

-Country-specific data | Column properties | Choose a country to which conventions the generated data will follow. | United States |
+| Country-specific data | Column properties | Applies data conventions of a specific country to the generated data. | United States |

-4. Click Open to open a data generation project with the .dgen
+4. Click Open to open a data generation project with the .dgen extension.

 5. In the Tables and columns to populate pane, select the tables and columns for which you want to generate data.